Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

             }
         });

-        // Prepare and set the WebAppInterface to hear back from the JS WebAppInterface jsInterface = new WebAppInterface(new WebAppInterface.WebAppListener() {
+        // Prepare and set the WebAppInterface to hear back from the JavaScript WebAppInterface jsInterface = new WebAppInterface(new WebAppInterface.WebAppListener() {
             @Override
             public void onShowToast(String toast) {